Services

 -over 250 employees

-• FY2026 covers listed SMEs on the regulated market as well as small and non-complex credit institutions and captive companies.
+• Listed SMEs on the regulated market as well as small and non-complex credit institutions and captive companies.

 When the directive has been fully implemented, approximately 50,000 companies within the EU are expected to comply with CSRD, of which approximately 4,100 of them are Swedish companies.